 The most essential thing is to gather data in one place and examine it all at once.
 You can also compare data at various time intervals and examine how customers interact with your website.
 Last but not least, assess your efforts in external marketing.

-However, when you combine it all into a single Whatagraph report like this, you get a clearer picture:
+However, when you combine it all into a single Whatagraph dashboard like this, you get a clearer picture:

 Attempt to consolidate as much information as possible into a single spot.
 Then, for each KPI, set benchmarks and check which ones you can hit.